-First, I will set up a financial model in Excel, calculate revenue and cost, and forecast cash flow.
-Then, I will add Profit and Loss, Cash Flow and Balance Sheet Statements to the financial model.
-Finally, I will explain how to calculate Returns on Investment and stress test the Capital Investment Plan.
+First, it discusses setting up a financial model in Excel, calculating revenue and cost, and forecasting cash flow.
+Then, it covers adding Profit and Loss, Cash Flow and Balance Sheet Statements.
+Finally, it explains how to calculate Returns on Investment, and stress test the Capital Investment Plan.

 Download my Capital Investment Model Template to follow the examples used.

 You can also watch the video version of the tutorial at the end of this post.

 Table of Contents